AltoAuto/hvac-fan-gait-study/README.md

 ## Overview

-This project models and visualizes how HVAC fans can switch discrete speed “gaits” just like horses change between walk, trot, and gallop—to maintain efficiency as system resistance (e.g., filter fouling) changes.
+This project models and visualizes how HVAC fans can switch discrete speed “gaits” just like horses change between walk, trot, and gallop to maintain efficiency as system resistance (e.g., filter fouling) changes.
 By operating near the Best Efficiency Point (BEP) rather than staying at a fixed speed, even simple mode-switch fans can capture most of the energy savings of a full variable-speed drive.

 ---